netx-as/docs/docs/l2/l2-config.md

 mgmt
 ```

+> [!NOTE]
+> If there is a standard `ifcfg` config file for an interface in `/etc/syscofig/network-scripts/`, `netc` will ignore the interface and will
+> not display the interface in running config.

 ## VLAN

-VLAN (IEEE 802.1Q) is configured as sub-interface.
+VLAN (IEEE 802.1Q) is configured as a sub-interface.
 VLAN subinterface is created by adding the VLAN number after
 the name of the parent interface.
 The parent interface and VLAN number are separated using `.` symbol.
 The following command creates VLAN 112 on interface bond0.